nazarnadeem/the-fashion-point/README.md

 ## Getting Started

-In this project i have used Carousel_pro package that doesn't support null safety so please run this project with below command flutter run --no-sound-null-safety
+In this project i have used Carousel_pro package which doesn't supports null safety so please run this project with below command flutter run --no-sound-null-safety

 This project is a starting point for a Flutter application.